 Network performance tests via testconf are available here.

 It's easy to get in touch with the team.
 You can reach us via public [email protected] or [email protected] mailing list.
 For non-public communication feel free to reach us at [email protected] .
-One can subscribe to the mailing lists here.
-We can also be reached via GitHub.
+You can also subscribe to the mailing lists here or reach us on GitHub.